itsTheFae/MusicBot/README.md

 Cherry-picking (or otherwise copying) is welcome should you feel inclined.
 Here is a list of changes made so far, with most recent first:

+- Adds re-try logic to get_player to (hopefully) deal with initial connection failures.
+- Changes to player/voice handling to (hopefully) prevent dead players.
+- Changes on_ready event to call status update and join channels after the event.
+- Further updates to start-up to (hopefully) gracefully fail and install dependencies.
-- Adds logic to check for updates to MusicBot via git and for dependencies via pip.
+- Adds logic to check for updates to MusicBot via git and for dependencies via pip.  **[merged]**
   - Adds new command `checkupdates` to print status about available updates.
   - Adds new CLI flag `--no-update-check` to disable checking for updates on startup.
   - Adds new CLI flag `--no-install-deps` to disable automatic install of dependencies when ImportError happens.
-- Improved security of subprocess command execution, to reduce command/shell injection risks.
+- Improved security of subprocess command execution, to reduce command/shell injection risks.  **[merged]**
-- Updates blocklist feature and adds block list for songs as well as users.
+- Updates blocklist feature and adds block list for songs as well as users.  **[merged]**
   - Replaces old `blacklist` command with `blockuser` command.
   - Adds new command `blocksong` which works similarly to `blockuser` command.
   - Updates options.ini to replace or add block list options: